Scientific Review and Monitoring Committee

 The SRMC provides the critical review of scientific merit, methodology and validity of statistical analyses of cancer-relevant studies prior to activation.
 The committee will ensure proper prioritization of studies and the ability to monitor all cancer-related studies for expected progress relating to accrual goals and performance standards.

 The SRMC also has the authority and charge to close any study not meeting the expected accrual goals or trials that have become obsolete by new advances in the field and therefore whose scientific rationale has become superseded by clinical practice.
-For a protocol to be reviewed by the SRMC, both the sponsoring DSG/RP and UFHCC FC (for CTO-managed protocols only) must provide endorsement.
+For a protocol to be reviewed by the SRMC, both the sponsoring DSG/RP and UFHCC FC (for CRO-managed protocols only) must provide endorsement.

 - What is the SRMC?

 - How do I know if my study needs to be submitted to the SRMC?

 - What authority and responsibility does the SRMC have?

 - How do I submit a study or protocol to the SRMC for review?